ShaikhBorhanUddin/Zomato-Data-Analysis/Solutions/solutions_and_visualizations.md

 # Q1: What are the top 10 restaurants by total sales amount?

+Identifying the top 10 restaurants by total sales amount is vital for business analytics as it highlights the highest revenue-generating outlets, offering insights into what drives their success—be it location, pricing, menu offerings, or customer satisfaction.
+This information enables businesses to replicate winning strategies across other branches, allocate resources more effectively, prioritize marketing and investment efforts, and refine operational decisions such as staffing and inventory management.
+Understanding these top performers serves as a benchmark for evaluating other restaurants and guiding strategic growth initiatives.
 ## Solution
 ```SQL
 SELECT r.name, SUM(o.sales_amount) AS total_sales